Swoole Server configurations can be set with $server->set

 }

-The configuration designed from the above protocal design
+The configuration from the protocol design:

 <?php